Environmental Management

 Vision and Basic Policies on the Environment

-In 2012, Casio established the Casio Environmental Vision 2050, a long-term environmental management policy that looks ahead to the year 2050, and launched a range of initiatives.
-In 2021, Casio undertook a complete review of the policy to ensure that it does not fall behind the drastic and rapid changes surrounding the environment, and restructured the Casio Group Environmental Principles, which comprise the following elements.
+In 2012, Casio established the Casio Environmental Vision 2050, a long-term environmental management policy that looks ahead to the year 2050, and began working to fulfill it.
+Then, in 2021, Casio undertook a complete review of the policy to ensure that it remained relevant to the rapidly changing environment, and restructured the Casio Group Environmental Principles, which comprise the following elements.

 - Casio Group Environmental Vision